masslbs/Tennessine/packages/frontend/README.md

 deno test src/hooks/useRelayEndpoint_test.ts -A
 ```

+**Enable debug logs**

+If you are debugging something difficult, you might need full access to the
+internal logging.
+To enable all logs, set the environment variable `MAX_LOGS`
+and then run your tests.
+The following sets the environment variable for
+`deno test`, after which it will no longer be set:

+    MAX_LOGS=1 deno test -A

 ## Interacting with the State Manager

 The frontend interacts with the state manager to send patches to the relay,